Skip to main content

 How Do Different Patient Populations Factor In?

 The baseline cardiovascular health of the patient is a determinant of their risk profile.
-A 2024 meta-analysis suggested that the cardiovascular benefits of TRT might be more pronounced in men with pre-existing or established cardiovascular disease, possibly because normalizing testosterone helps improve underlying issues like insulin resistance and inflammation.
+A 2024 meta-analysis suggested that the cardiovascular benefits of TRT might be more pronounced in men with pre-existing metabolic syndrome or established cardiovascular disease, possibly because normalizing testosterone helps improve underlying issues like insulin resistance and inflammation.

 Conversely, in elderly men or those with pre-existing heart conditions, the physiological stress from a rapid increase in hematocrit or fluid retention could present a greater challenge.
 One study noted a higher risk of heart attack in men over 65 and in younger men with a history of heart disease within the first 90 days of starting therapy, a period where hematocrit levels are actively rising.